Blue Jays granted exemption to train in Toronto

 MLB required an exemption to a requirement that anyone entering Canada for nonessential reasons must self-isolate for 14 days.
 The U.S.-Canada border remains closed to nonessential travel until at least July 21, two or three days before opening day.

-“While no final decision has been made on a site for Blue Jays regular season home games, the club’s preference remains Rogers Centre,” the team said in a statement.

-“The team continues to pursue this option with the health and safety of the general public and the team at the forefront.
-The Blue Jays will communicate updates about the regular season as information becomes available.”
+“While no final decision has been made on a site for Blue Jays regular season home games, the club’s preference remains Rogers Centre,” the team said.
+“The team continues to pursue this option with the health and safety of the general public and the team at the forefront.”

 Federal and local health authorities in Canada approved a plan for the NHL to play in either Toronto or Edmonton, Alberta, but the plan does not involve travel back between the U.S. and Canada.
-The NHL is selecting hub cities — most likely two — where all the teams will play..
+The NHL is selecting hub cities — most likely two — where all the teams will play.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports